-Applicants must show evidence of graduation from a Master's of Physical Therapy degree program accredited by the Commission on Accreditation of Physical Therapy Education.
-Applicants must demonstrate academic and clinical promise as evidence-based practitioners and must also demonstrate licensure, or eligibility for licensure, as a physical therapist in a United States jurisdiction in which the applicant plans to complete the DPT clinical requirements (see below).
+Applicants must show evidence of graduation from a master of physical therapy degree program accredited by the Commission on Accreditation of Physical Therapy Education.
+Applicants must demonstrate academic and clinical promise as evidence-based practitioners and must also demonstrate licensure, or eligibility for licensure, as a physical therapist in a United States jurisdiction in which the applicant plans to complete the DPT clinical requirements.

 Admissions Documents to be Submitted

-Please note that your application will not be reviewed without the following required information.
-You should print this as a checklist and confirm that all are provided before you pay the application fee and hit "submit."
+Your application will not be reviewed without the following required information.
+You should print this as a checklist and confirm that all are provided before you pay the application fee and submit your application.

 PROSPECTIVE INTERNATIONAL APPLICANTS: Even though this is a distance learning program, you must be a currently licensed physical therapist within the United States to apply to our program.
 There are no exceptions to this policy.